ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-15-aws-elastic-map-reduce.md

 - Hadoop Map Reduce - the engine - an implementation of the MapReduce programming model for large scale data processing.

-## EMR

-EMR includes the following components:

-- Master node - Manages data distribution to core and slave nodes; backs up log files to S3 every 5 minutes if configured upon creation

-- Core Nodes - store data on HDFS; managed by master node

-- Task Nodes - Performs data tasks; no HDFS

-Storage can use regular good old fashioned HDFS or EMRFS which is storage on S3.

 ## Map Reduce

 Parallel processing framework that works with Hadoop.
 It moves data out to processing location which essentially scales-out the architecture; fault tolerant; runs on commodity hardware; many different langauges are supported; works with Hive in V2 and Pig (V1 & V2)

 ## Hive

 Data warehouse based on Hadoop (Petabyte scale; distributed on commodity hardware; highly latent queries) Hive uses HQL so you can leverage your SQL skills and works on structed and unstructured data and has the nifty feature of defining a schema on read.
+Hive can be configured to read data from DynamoDB.

 Components of Hive include:

 - Databases - named bunch of data